- 11.4–11.8 in

 Resident (nonmigratory) throughout North American range.

 Eurasian Collared-Doves readily come to seed and grain, particularly millet, strewn on the ground or placed on platform feeders.
 They often nest near houses and other developed areas where food is easily available.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird